lancedb/lance/java/spark/README.md

 ## Features

-* Query Lance Tables: Seamlessly query tables stored in the Lance format using Spark.
+* Query Lance Datasets: Seamlessly query datasets stored in the Lance format using Spark.
-* Distributed, Parallel Scans: Leverage Spark's distributed computing capabilities to perform parallel scans on Lance tables.
+* Distributed, Parallel Scans: Leverage Spark's distributed computing capabilities to perform parallel scans on Lance datasets.
 * Column and Filter Pushdown: Optimize query performance by pushing down column selections and filters to the data source.

 ## Installation